When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Priority Written Question

-Questions that amust answer within five working days of being asked
+A questions that amust answer within five working days of being asked

 Private Member’s Bill